itsmeow/Spicetify-Canvas/README.md

 After around 12 hours with my AMD Ryzen 3600, my build was completed, not counting errors and troubleshooting.
 The results are placed in `C:\code\chromium_git\chromium\src\out\Release_GN_x86`.
 You will know if it's done because `cefclient.exe` will exist in this folder.
 Run the client, go to some sites, make sure it works.
 Go to `https://html5test.com`, check under `Video` and make sure there is a check next to `H.264 support`.
 If not, you messed something up.

+You can also find the CEF binary distribution which contains the files you are looking for in `C:\code\chromium_git\chromium\src\cef\binary_distrib`.
+The non-symbol distrib will have the files you need in the `Release` and `Resources` folders, split up.
+Merge the two, and you should have all the files you need and some extras.

 If it works, good news, you're almost done!

 Now, in another Explorer, go to `%appdata%/Spotify`.
 You can type this in the address bar or use WinKey+R to open it.
-This folder contains your Spotify installation (Spotify.exe, cef.pak, etc).
+This folder contains your Spotify installation (Spotify.exe, resources.pak, etc).

 The first thing you need to do is **disable auto-updating**, because Spotify will overwrite your CEF patches every time you run `spicetify apply` otherwise.
 Do this by deleting or renaming `SpotifyMigrator.exe` or `SpotifyUpdate.exe` if present.
+Note this method doesn't really work and your Spotify will update randomly anyway.

 Next, you will need to back up your old CEF assets.
 Create a folder called `backup` in the Spotify folder, and move into it all of the following files:

-- cef.pak
+- resources.pak
-- cef_100_percent.pak
+- chrome_100_percent.pak
-- cef_200_percent.pak
+- chrome_200_percent.pak
 - cef_extensions.pak
 - chrome_elf.dll
 - d3dcompiler_47.dll
-- devtools_resources.pak
 - icudtl.dat
 - libcef.dll
 - libEGL.dll